 The CSR Guidelines are prepared in Japanese, English, and Chinese and we both keep them on our website and endeavor to distribute to our suppliers and notify them of any revisions.
 We also ensure that we share these guidelines with our suppliers at workshops as necessary.
 We ask our suppliers to communicate the requirements of the guidelines to their suppliers and subsequent suppliers, and to check their compliance status.
 For further details, please visit the following website.

 We, the Panasonic Group, require that suppliers affirm the Panasonic Group’s Code of Ethics & Compliance and the Panasonic Group’s Human Rights and Labor Policy, and at the start of transactions for materials and components for the manufacturing of Panasonic products, we make it mandatory to conclude a Master Global Purchasing Agreement that stipulates compliance with the CSR Guidelines.
 In addition, we stipulate in the CSR Guidelines a respect for human rights as expressed in United Nations norms and principles, an evaluation of the status of suppliers’ human rights initiatives and the implementation of prevention / mitigation / corrective measures, a request for compliance with tier 2 suppliers, and a request for cooperation with the Panasonic Group’s human rights due diligence.
-The template of our Master Global Purchasing Agreement obliges suppliers to comply with the CSR Guidelines.
-In addition, to obtain commitments from all our suppliers, we have been asking our suppliers to submit written consent to comply with the CSR Guidelines since revising them in December 2022.
+Since establishing the CSR Guidelines in 2016, we have distributed them to suppliers for awareness and dissemination and have initiated the CSR Self-Assessments described below.
+In the revised template of the Group’s Master Global Purchasing Agreement, effective as of April 2022, we have mandated that our suppliers comply with these CSR Guidelines.
+We also aim to ensure that all suppliers make commitments without exception, so we began asking existing suppliers to submit compliance agreements after revising the CSR Guidelines in December 2022.
+As of now, over 90% of our suppliers have submitted their agreements.

 ▪Conducting CSR Self-Assessments and Audit